 You can top this cake with pretty much any frosting you want…

 …vanilla sheet cake with cream cheese frosting

-…vanilla sheet cake with strawberry frosting
+…vanilla sheet cake with raspberry frosting

-Can you make these ahead of time?
+Can you make this cake ahead of time?

 I would recommend making your cake as close to service as possible.

-You can store it overnight in the fridge and then just pull it out 2-3 hours before you plan to frost your cake so it can soften up again to room temperature.
+You can store the frosting overnight in the fridge and then just pull it out 2-3 hours before you plan to frost your cake.
+This will allow it to soften up again to room temperature for easy use.

-How do you store the leftovers?
+How do you store leftover sheet cake?

-You will notice the crumb start to dry out over time, so if you can leave the cake in it's original pan and just wrap it super well with plastic wrap, that will preserve it as well as possible.
+You will notice the crumb start to dry out over time, so if you can leave the cake in its original pan, and just wrap it super well with plastic wrap, that will preserve it as well as possible.

 It's also helpful to put a small piece of plastic wrap over any cut edges of the cake for extra protection.